aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

 This app also replaces the Remix stylesheet with tailwind.

 NB!
 See my [Remix Contacts Rebuild V2 GitHub repository](https://github.com/aurorascharff/next15-remix-contacts-rebuild-v2) for a "better", more Next.js-like approach of rebuilding the Remix Contacts tutorial.
+That version also has additional improvements.

 ## Executing the Rebuild